EPR: a proven and robust nuclear reactor for high energy demand

 A potential of more than 30 EPR reactors by 2050

-With a potential of more than 30 EPR reactors across the world, EDF is fully engaged in nuclear new build activities and is committed to supporting its domestic program as well as several countries in their nuclear development.
+With a potential of more than 30 EPR reactors across the world, EDF is fully engaged in nuclear new build activities and is committed to supporting its domestic program as well as several countries in their nuclear energy development.

 EPR under development in the European Union (EPR under discussion through tendering processes or bilateral discussions): Poland 4 to 6, Czech Republic 1+3, Slovenia 1, The Netherlands 1.

 United Kingdom: 2 ERP under development, 2 EPR under construction.

 Finland: 1 EPR under commissioning (Fuel loaded - Project not under EDF's responsability).